 In general, if we eat too much energy (aka too many calories), we’ll gain weight.
 Conversely, if we eat fewer calories than we burn, we’ll lose weight.

 So, while intermittent fasting allows you to eat a flexible diet, if your goal is weight loss, then double-check how many calories you’re consuming.
-(Try logging your food in your SIMPLE app for personalized nutrition insights and recommendations.
-Start by taking our SIMPLE quiz, and you’ll master your nutrition game in no time!)
+(Try logging your food in your Simple app for personalized nutrition insights and recommendations.
+Start by taking our Simple quiz, and you’ll master your nutrition game in no time!)

 While one common intermittent fasting side effect is being hungry, you’ll find yourself less hungry if you include more protein, fruits, vegetables, and fiber in your diet — which means you’ll eat less but feel more satisfied.